Pablo-source/Shiny-app-using-COVID-data/README.md

 > **git clone https://github.com/Pablo-source/Shiny-app-using-COVID-data.git**

+2-3.
+Run **renv::restore()**.
+When I ran the entire app I captured its final state using renv::smapshot() To ensure all required packages are loaded, we reinstall exact packages declared in the project lockfile renv.lock.
+Then we run **renv::restore()** to ensure we have all required packages loaded and ready in our R environment.

+The next step when using app_launch_TRIGGER.R will make use of all packages loaded by renv::restore() command.

 2-2.
 Open “**app_launch_TRIGGER.R** script”
 - Then  press **"Source"** button in RStudio to trigger the Shiny app.